Non-Aarush/Grub/README.md

 # BlueLock Grub
-Welcome to **GrubLock** - this is a fan website of Anime Blue Lock created for Grub , Hackclub.
+Welcome to **GrubLock** - this is a website of Anime Blue Lock created for Grub , Hackclub.

 so yea basically its just a fan website 😭😭 ,